Maybe you have heard of the "Dig Safe" phone number and associated service and have wondered:

 Simply having the utility lines marked, though, is not enough.
 You still need to know how far to stay away from the markers when digging.
 This distance can vary, depending on:

-Request this information when you place the call to 811.
+Request further information, if needed, when you place the call to 811.
 If you are still in doubt, bring up the matter when the utility companies arrive to mark the lines.

-With such a convenient system in place, failing to call the Dig Safe phone number before digging clearly has the potential to be one of the dumbest landscaping mistakes you can make.
+With such a convenient system in place, failing to call the Dig Safe phone number before digging clearly has the potential to be one of the worst landscaping mistakes you can make.